redis/docs/content/commands/hpttl/index.md

 The return value in case of error is one of:

-* The command returns `-2` if the hash key field does not exist.
+* The command returns `-2` if the hash field does not exist.
-* The command returns `-1` if the hash key field exists but has no associated expiration.
+* The command returns `-1` if the hash field exists but has no associated expiration.

 ## Example